Back to blog

 Everything you need to know about design copyright

-Being a good designer, unfortunately, means being professionally protective of your works of art using a graphic design contract or agreement templates.
-In a perfect world, applying for a design copyright for every original piece you make wouldn’t be necessary – and we could all be honest with each other.
+Being a good designer means protecting your works of art professionally using a graphic design contract or agreement templates.
+In a perfect world, applying for design copyright for every original piece you create wouldn’t be necessary, and honesty among creators would prevail.

 However, that’s not the world we live in.